beihunshenlu/HZK-Chinese-character-library-/README.md

 # HZK-Chinese-character-library-
-Application of Chinese character library.
+Application of Chinese character library.<br>
 Perface:<br>
 (A) If you want these HZK file, help yourself.<br>
 (B) This program can only be runned by Turbo C and Windows XP OS, isn't it cool???<br>